binaryage/blog/_posts/2012-04-26-totalspaces-brings-back-grid-spaces.md

 ---

-<div style="font-size: 8pt; color: #666">You don't have to be worried about the future of TotalFinder.
+<div class="footnote">You don't have to be worried about the future of TotalFinder.
 I still focus primarily on TotalFinder development.
 Stephen will work exclusively on TotalSpaces.
 And together we will share user support burden and technicalities of running an online business.
 This should earn us both more time for real development.</div>